 International Polar Bear Day

-Take part in this special day by donating, tuning into our live events, participating in our “Protect Moms and Cubs” challenge and more.
+Take part in this special day by donating, tuning into our live events, starting a fundraiser, and more.

 International Polar Bear Day is February 27!

-We created the day to coincide with the time when polar bear moms and cubs are snug in their dens.
+We founded the day to coincide with the time period when polar bear moms and cubs are snug in their dens.
 As part of our celebration, we focus on the need to protect denning families across the Arctic.

 Protecting Moms and Cubs